slient2010/elasticsearch-api/README.md

    > python mserver.py start

 tips:
-    check the server status, use 'python mserver.py status' stop the server, use ' python mserver.py stop'
+    check the server status, use 'python mserver.py status'.

+    stop the server, use ' python mserver.py stop'

 3) Running the client.